unkcs/gtav-sourcecode-build-guide/README.md

 4. Copy all folders in `dll_patches_x.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
 5. Extract `Network Fix.zip` and put these 2 files to `x:\gta5\tools_ng\etc\globals`, make sure to overwrite when copying
 6. (OPTIONAL) Install 3rdParty Folder, Extract and Put the folder to `X:\`
+7. (OPTIONAL) Extract `VBlSfKBylNQplMIPLL.zip` and put everything to `X:\gta5\src\dev_ng`
-7. This is where **Git** comes in handy, Do this steps in order to apply the mixed patches
+8. This is where **Git** comes in handy, Do this steps in order to apply the mixed patches
    1. Extract and Put everything in `Mixed_Patches.zip` to `X:\gta5\src\dev_ng` Directory
    2. Launch `auto.bat` then wait until all the patches to applied
    3. Close the command prompt.
-8. We need to increase max rpf filepack size, watch this steps:
+9. We need to increase max rpf filepack size, watch this steps:
    1. Find this file: `X:\gta5\src\dev_ng\rage\base\src\file\packfile.cpp`
    2. Go to Line 62 and change this:
 ```cpp